KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ## Outages

+### 10. December 2021 12:40 CET - 11.
+December 2021 08:40 CET

+**Summary of Impact:**
+An SW update caused the system to reject all incoming measurement sets. ***We are working on restoring the data back.
+This will take a couple of days.***

+**Root Cause:**

+**Mitigation:**
+***We are working on restoring the data back.
+This will take a couple of days.***

+---
 ### 25. October 2021 16:00 CET - 02.
 November 2021 13:30 CET

 **Summary of Impact:**
-An update on the FTP-file-grabber-module caused an internal error in four FTP accounts where new devices where registered.
+An update on the FTP-file-grabber-module caused an internal error in four FTP accounts where new devices were registered.
 This error has been fixed.
-No data has been deleted, and all missing measurement should have been loaded up to the KOLIBRI Cloud DB.
+No data has been deleted, and all missing measurements should have been loaded up to the KOLIBRI Cloud DB.

 **Root Cause:**
 An error when creating paths to copy the measurement files to a new associated folder lead to ill-formed folders and files.
 This error caused an exception and the FTP account and the process of mitigation the new measurement files has been dropped for another 5min.

 **Mitigation:**
 The particular software code has been fixed and tested.
 All data should now be visible again.